Cipherian/Cookie_Stand_Admin/cookie-stand-admin/README.md

 # Cookie Stand Admin

-- A test project using nextjs, tailwind styling and Django
+- A test project using nextjs, tailwind styling and React

 - Author: Daniel Brott